villalbamartin/radiobot/Readme.md

   * `--no-mic` disables the speech recognition.
 In this mode you enter text in the console and the system speaks back.
 Given that you need access to the console to type, this mode also activates `--no-gui`.
   * You can use the `-llm` parameter to select a path to a specific LLM.
+At this time the current only support the quantized 4-bit version provided by the `llama.cpp` project.

 endless_gen.py